tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/最佳实践/Filebeat 接入 CKafka_intl_en.md

 1. Log in to the [CKafka console](https://console.cloud.tencent.com/ckafka).
 2. Select **Instance List** on the left sidebar and click the **ID** of the target instance to enter its basic information page.
-3. On the instance basic information page, get the instance access address in the **Access Mode** module.
+3. On the instance's basic information page, get the instance access address in the **Access Mode** module.
      ![](https://main.qcloudimg.com/raw/fea1f55c3cf311d1393347853cf183fc.png)

 ### Step 2.
 Create a topic

-1. On the instance's basic information page, select the **Topic Management** tab on the top.
+1. On the instance's basic information page, select the **Topic Management** tab at the top.
 2. On the topic management page, click **Create** to create a topic named `test`.
     ![](https://main.qcloudimg.com/raw/bd8fb967eb2e46f14cee52c3a34014e2.png)